McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/hSynteny.md

 ---

 ### <u>Synteny </u>
 Synteny can be defined as two or more genes being on the same chromosome in a particular species.
-Synteny can then be divided into micro-synteny and macro-synteny where micro-synteny is a type of synteny in which only a small number of genes are conserved and macro-synteny refers to the conservation of large blocks of genes.
+Synteny can then be further divided into micro-synteny and macro-synteny where micro-synteny is a type of synteny in which only a small number of genes are conserved and macro-synteny is the conservation of large blocks of genes.

 ### <u> Using the Plot </u>